 Follow Us On:

-Bhutto’s former political analyst, dr. Ataul Haque Kasmie, the main objective of this alliance was to teach Bhutto a lesson for starting a nuclear development and growing socialism in the country.
+Bhutto’s former political analyst, Dr. Ataul Haque Kasmie, the main objective of this alliance was to teach Bhutto a lesson for starting a nuclear development and growing socialism in the country.

-Contesting the 1977 elections jointly the PNA launched a campaign against the government after the controversial and apparently appropriate results showing the Peoples Party as an overwhelming victory in the elections.
+Contesting the 1977 elections jointly the PNA launched a campaign against the government after the controversial and appropriate results showing the Peoples Party as an overwhelming victory in the elections.
 The agitation caught the Peoples Party and its political leaders, by surprise and after several months of street fighting and protests.
 Under advised by his advisers, Bhutto opened negotiations with the PNA leadership but whether or not it would have been signed by all PNA parties or by Bhutto remains open to speculation.
-In anti-Bhutto bloc, the alliance seemed to be effective when tapping a wave to remove Bhutto from government.
+In the anti-Bhutto bloc, the alliance seemed to be effective when tapping a wave to remove Bhutto from the government.

-The Alliance split after the Army under Zia-ul-Haq overthrew his government, between elements (conservatives and religious groups) that supported the martial law government and those who opposed it (socialists, communists and secularists).
-The socialist, communist, and secular fronts were suppressed, destabilized, destroyed and completely disable by General Zia and his supported Islamic Front.
+The Alliance split after the Army under Zia-ul-Haq overthrew his government, between elements (conservatives and religious groups) that supported the martial law government and those who opposed it (socialists, communists, and secularists).
+The socialist, communist, and secular fronts were suppressed, destabilized, destroyed, and completely disable by General Zia and his supported Islamic Front.
 In response, the secular front decided to form the Movement for Restoration of Democracy to fight the regime of General Zia.